cmtakara/petrescuebackend/README.md

 # Pet Rescue Template

 This is a the backend that works with the frontend website created using React.
-It is deployed using Heroku and can be found at [Generic Pet rescue](https://pet-rescue-app.herokuapp.com/)
+It is deployed using Heroku and can be found at [Generic Pet rescue](https://updated-pet-rescue-app.herokuapp.com)
 This is the backend, so the part that handles the database and models for the animals and people related to the backend.
 It was developed in Java using PostgreSql.
+The front end is at [Generic Pet rescue](https://updated-pet-rescue-app.herokuapp.com)

 ## Installation